alexng353/mkkl-dl/README.md

 # Attributions

-This project uses code from the [Railway's CLIv3](https://github.com/railwayapp/cli), copyright (c) [2023] [Railway Corp.].
+This project uses code from the [Railway's CLIv3](https://github.com/railwayapp/cli), copyright (c) [2023] Railway Corp.
 The Railway CLI is licensed under the MIT License.
-A copy of the MIT License can be found in the [attributions/railway/LICENSE] file.
+A copy of the MIT License can be found in the [attributions/railway/LICENSE](attributions/railway/LICENSE) file.